Acting Chief Executive Officer Antonia Watson leads ANZ’s Leadership Team in New Zealand.

 Bruce leads New Zealand’s risk management function including wholesale and retail credit risk, market, operating and compliance risk, as well as lending services, portfolio reporting and provisioning functions.
-Bruce has more than 26 years of experience in banking, starting out with The National Bank, including experience in managing the wholesale banking operational risk and compliance, lending services and credit risk functions.
-He is a Senior Fellow of the Financial Services Institute of Australasia.
+Bruce has more than 30 years of experience in banking, starting out with The National Bank, including experience in managing the wholesale banking operational risk and compliance, lending services and credit risk functions.

 Head of Digital and Transformation